frame-lang/frame-docs/intermediate_frame/control_flow.rst

     :header-rows: 1

     * - Operator
       - Name
       - Purpose
     * - '?' | '?!'
       - Boolean Test Operators
       - Indicates the statement is a test of the preceeding expression
     * - ':'
       - Else Operator (optional)
       - Performs as an 'else' in other languages
     * - ':|'
-        - Test Terminator
+      - Test Terminator Token
       - Closes test statement